 - The date and time of your visit to the site

 - The pages you accessed, and documents downloaded during your visit

 - If you have visited our site before

 All of this information is collected for statistical purposes, which enables us to assess the number of visitors to the different sections of the site and assists us to make the website more useful to visitors.

 There are ways for you to opt out of third-party cookies; (i) by contacting us; or (ii) visiting youronlinechoices.com.au that allows you to opt out of some online behavioural advertising.
-These services provided by third party vendors generally operate without the collection or use of any personal information.
-In many cases, the information relates only to a device or is of a statistical nature, and we will not be able to identity the user.
+These services provided by third party vendors operate without the collection or use of any personal information.
+In many cases, the information relates only to a device or is of a statistical nature, and we will not be able to identify the user.

 Please contact VETASSESS for further information about this policy.